 6.9.2.b Program Time Limit

 It is anticipated that candidates will complete all of the requirements for the degree within six years of the date of matriculation including any leave of absence or withdrawal period.
-Normally, students complete all six module courses, including PT 421P or equivalent, in no more than the first three years of study, taking a minimum of two courses per year, and complete all other degree requirements in the last three years of study.
+Normally, students complete all six module courses, including PT 421P or its equivalent, in no more than the first three years of study, taking a minimum of two courses per year, and complete all other degree requirements in the last three years of study.
 Students should be aware that module courses are offered on a rotating basis.
 Course registration should be planned accordingly to ensure time limit deadlines are met.
 To see all program requirements for planning, students should utilize the Th.M.
-Degree Completion Worksheet (DCW) mentioned in Step 1 of the Registration Procedures on the Westminster website.
-Requests for a program extension should be submitted to the chairman of the Field Committee before the sixth anniversary of the date when the candidate matriculated.
+Degree Completion Worksheet (DCW) which is available on the Registrar’s Office section of the Seminary’s website.
+Requests for a program extension should be submitted to the chairman of the London Field Committee before the sixth anniversary of the date when the candidate matriculated.
 Please see the London Th.M.
 Program Length Table.

 6.9.2.c Course Registration

 All students in the program are required to register, including students who are not taking modules.
 The deadline to register for a course is six weeks in advance of the course start date.
 To register, all students must register for courses through the Registrar’s Office at the Philadelphia campus.
-The registration form and instructions can be found on www.wts.edu →Current Students→Registrar’s Office→Registration→Reg Th.M.
-London.
+The registration form and instructions can be found on the Registrar’s Th.M.
+London registration webpage.
 Students should be certain to complete the appropriate registration form for the term in which they are registering.
-All students must also contact the John Owen Centre by email at: firstname.lastname@example.org to inform the Center of their intentions in order to ensure proper accommodations.
+All students must also contact the John Owen Centre by email at: email@example.com to inform the Centre of their intentions in order to ensure proper accommodations.

 6.9.2.d Late Registration